mogorman/papyrus/readme.md

 started work on pcb printer
 disassembled printer ready for moving forward made cuts and mostly reassembled.
-I need to cut metal and program the mcu
+I need to cut metal and program the mcu finished all mechanical parts nad put chasis back on printer.
+I need to test electrical and then install mcu to drive printer. then im ready for test prints